 Made Snana (Karnataka)

-Followers of this ritual believe that by doing so, their physical ailments will get cured, if they have any.
+Followers of this ritual believe that by doing so, their physical ailments will be cured if they have any.
 However, looking at the irrationality of this ritual, the Supreme Court of India stayed the practice, which was earlier cleared by the Karnataka High Court.

 [ Read More about Fairs and Festivals in Karnataka ]

 Thaipusam festival (Tamil Nadu)

 This is the mother of all crazies!
 Tesang Gin Je, which is celebrated in some Southeast Asian countries, has its roots in India as well.
 The only difference it has is, that in India it is known as the Thaipusam festival.
 Celebrated in the state of Tamil Nadu, the Thaipusam festival can be defined as a brutal humiliation of human flesh.
 Devotees who take part in this daunting ritual are made to suffer painful piercings of hooks and skewers on their bodies.